KABVI NEWS

 The Boston-based researchers report there are cells in a part of the brain called the thalamus "where information from the visual system and information from the pain system converge, and that anatomic convergence provides the first available explanation for how it could be that light makes pain worse," added Dr. Richard Lipton, director of the Montefiore Headache Center and professor of neurology and epidemiology at Albert Einstein College of Medicine in New York City.

-About 85 percent to 90 percent of all migraine sufferers report having photophobia, which is when light makes the pain worse, said study senior author Rami Burstein, an associate professor of anesthesia and
+percent of all migraine sufferers report having photophobia, which is when light

-neuroscience at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston.
+neuroscience at Beth Israel Deaconess Medical Center and Harvard Medical School

 "We had no clue in the world where in the world light and pain talk to each other in the brain," Burstein said.
 "They have completely different pathways in the brain."